Adolis García Player Props: Rangers vs. Astros

-The Texas Rangers, including Adolis Garcia and his .698 slugging percentage over his past 10 games, take on starting pitcher Hunter Brown and the Houston Astros at Globe Life Field, Saturday at 4:05 PM ET.
+On Sunday, Adolis Garcia (.605 slugging percentage in past 10 games, including four home runs) and the Texas Rangers play the Houston Astros, whose starting pitcher will be Shawn Dubin.
+First pitch is at 2:35 PM ET.

-In his last game, he went 1-for-4 with a double against the Astros.
+In his last game, he went 1-for-5 with a double against the Astros.

 Adolis García Game Info & Props vs. the Astros